A combinatorial description of stability for toric vector bundles: Parliaments of polytopes and matroid terminology

 \end{rem}

-The parliament of polytopes of a vector bundle $\sE$ is a collection of polytopes where $G(\sE)$ is the ground set of a matroid $M(\sE)$ defined in the following manner.
-Consider all matroids containing
+A parliament of polytopes of a vector bundle $\cE$ is a certain collection of polytopes where $G(\cE)$ is the ground set of a matroid $M(\cE)$ defined in the following manner.
+The matroids, called $M(\cE)$, associated to $\cE$ can be seen as minimal matroids generating

 as a meet-subsemilattice (as a partially ordered subset which has a meet i.e. a greatest lower bound).
-Among such matroids we select the matroids such that the number of elements in the ground set is minimal and among those matroids, only one up to isomorphism has a minimal number of circuits (minimal dependant sets): call this matroid $M(\sE)$.
-See Proposition 3.1 \cite{DrJS}.
-Moreover, the ground set $G(\sE)$ is computable by Algorithm 3.2 of \cite{DrJS}. { }
+Despite Proposition 3.1 \cite{DrJS}, Algorithm 3.2 does not produce a unique matroid up to isomorphism (i.e. the procedure is ambiguous in some cases)\footnote{see Examples \ref{cex} and \ref{cex2} for counterexamples}.
+However, the ground sets $G(\cE)$ generating the matroids $M(\cE)$ are the possible outputs of Algorithm 3.2 of \cite{DrJS}. { }